yabok/yasl/README.md

              `-> Pointer returned to the user.

-Because of meta data stored before the actual returned pointer as a prefix, and because of every SDS string implicitly adding a null term at the end of the string regardless of the actual content of the string, SDS strings work well together with C strings and the user is free to use them interchangeably with read-only functions that access the string.
+Because of meta data stored before the actual returned pointer as a prefix, and because every SDS string implicitly adds a ``NUL`` term at the end of the string regardless of the actual contents, SDS strings work well together with C strings and the user is free to use them interchangeably with read-only functions that access the string.

-SDS was a C string library I developed in the past for my everyday C programming needs, later it was moved into Redis where it is used extensively and where it was modified in order to be suitable for high performance operations.
+SDS was a C string library originally developed for everyday C programming needs; later it was moved into Redis where it is used extensively and where it was modified in order to be suitable for high performance operations.
 Now it has been extracted from Redis and forked as a stand alone project again.